-The new policy was updated in the TSA’s “what can I bring” guidelines, and states that while the illegality of marijuana and some cannabis products derived from it — including some varieties of cannabidiol (CBD) oil — has not changed, the rules will now allow for certain exceptions.
+The policy was updated in the TSA’s “what can I bring” guidelines earlier this year, and states that while the illegality of marijuana and some cannabis products derived from it — including some varieties of cannabidiol (CBD) oil — has not changed, the rules will now allow for certain exceptions.

 More specifically: “Products/medications that contain hemp-derived CBD or are approved by the FDA are legal as long as it is produced within the regulations defined by the law under the Agriculture Improvement Act 2018.”